zakuciael/gf-login/README.md

 A node.js library for authenticating to GameFail's servers.

+> [!WARNING]
+> This project is no longer actevly maintained, due to my focus being shifted into developing the **[zakuciael/nosapi](https://github.com/zakuciael/nosapi)** project.
+> Which is planned to be a collection of Rust crates related to NosTale, including things like authentication (like this project!).

 ## Prerequisites

 For this library to work it is required to have `openssl` installed on your system.